100 WVIA Way

 Gaughan and the county then went to the Supreme Court.

-The emergency order says the appointment process is automatically stopped until the Supreme Court decides whether to hear the appeal.
+The emergency order says the appointment process is automatically stopped until the appeal ends.
+The order granting the appeal says the court will decide the question of whether the home rule charter trumps the administrative rule.

 UNDERSTANDING THE PROCESS